 If ever Grace Emberly had a protege made in her own image, it’s Mary.
 Not only does she help Grace run the bar, but she’s invaluable in gathering information to make sure Ms. Emberly is always one step ahead of everyone else.
 Mary is not above using her body to manipulate men, but she stays true to herself.
 At the end of the day, Mary has kept autonomy over her body, despite the situation she’s been forced into.

 That situation season 2 has presented to Mary is one where Imogen in running a whorehouse out of Grace’s establishment while she’s away in Montreal.
 Mary doesn’t agree with Imogen’s tactics and does everything in her power to keep her virtue, as well as that of a young Native girl.
 Part of the reason why I love Mary is because she’s so unassuming — beautiful, quiet, pure — and yet she can take care of herself.
 She’s killed more than once in self-defense.
-Now it’s a matter of seeing how she changes because of that.
+It was only a matter of time until we saw how she was affected by that.

 Imogen (Diana Bentley)